2dv611/syllabus/resources/project_assignment.md

 Since the grade is individual you have the chance to reflect over your (and the groups) work in a personal report.
 It will only be read by the examiners.
 The goal of the report is to show your involvement and understanding of the project along with a more detailed view of what you have done and how much time you have spend on the assignment.
 The following part should (at least) be part of the report.
 Feel free to add own headlines.

 * Your work
-  * What have you done in the project
+  * What have been your focus in the project
-  * Your time report
 * Personal reflection of the project
-  * Problems and solutions
   * What is good, what is bad
   * How have the group worked together
   * What have you learn during this assignment
   * What would you done in another way if you had the chance

 #### Grading matrix
 The final grade (A-F) is a grade based on all the above examination assignments.